 Bipolar disorder is a condition that can be treated.
 There are a number of different medical, therapeutic, and personal treatment models that can specifically minimize some of the negative effects of the condition without deteriorating your teen’s unique identity as an individual.
 If you believe your teenager might be suffering from bipolar disorder, you should contact a licensed clinician for help.

 They are not bipolar.
-They are an artist, an athlete, a musician, or whatever it is they may choose to identify as.
-They are a complex individual whose very being goes so far beyond one particular condition they may be suffering from.
-By being able to recognize your teen as a person full of substance, you can better help them in their ongoing struggle to establish themselves beyond their condition.
+They are artists, athletes, musicians, or whatever they may choose to identify as.
+They are complex individuals whose very being goes so far beyond one particular condition they may be suffering from.
+By recognizing your teens as people full of substance, you can better help them in their ongoing struggle to establish themselves beyond their condition.

 Bipolar disorder is a psychological condition that can potentially be worsened or activated by a variety of triggers.
 While some of these possible triggers may be entirely beyond your ability to control as a parent, there are some things you can control.
 It is important to learn what these things are.